Zwerd/zwerd.github.io/_posts/2024-01-07-buffer_overflow_01.md

 **Figure 7** Nothing back.

 So now, back again to gdb, we will run command inside of that to execute the code with one argument that are far more longer then 500 characters, just remember, the code design in such way that the buffer can only contain 500 characters but there is no function ot operator that boundaries the argument1 value and there is no check what is the length of that value, and this is the case of making buffer overflow, so we going to use the command `run` with line of python code to make the argument 1 as input to that small program, we insert A char which is `\x41` on hexadecimal.

-Please note,on this post I display compiled code with base 32, if you want to follow my instruction you can do the same and compile the original code with the following command: `gcc -g -m32 -o ./output_code ./input_code.c`.

 The python code I used (which is python2 in my case) make 500 of A's and insert it as an argument into the running program which is our vuln1. then after running it we should get segmentation fault.